Rules for the Northern Area League

 are accurately set and that all players are bona fide

-- Each match shall consist of 2 doubles and 2 singles
+- Each match shall consist of 1 doubles and 1 singles game in the morning and 3 singles

 Handicap games of 3¼ hours duration.
 Extended time will be

 played as per Tournament Rules T2 (page 65 Laws book).

 - 5 game points shall be awarded for each match.
 Teams shall

 receive 1 match point for each match win, and no points shall be awarded for a loss.
 Results of

 matches must be notified to the League Organiser by the

 - If a team fails to fulfil a fixture for any reason, then

 no points shall be awarded.
 However, it is within the